Rafacv23/F1-api/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question
+name: ❓ Question
 about: Ask a question about the project
 title: "[QUESTION] Your title here"
-labels: ❓ Question
+labels: ❓ Question 👀 Unread
+assignees: rafacv23
 ---

 **What’s your question?**